the-ditanian-fleet/waitlist/frontend/src/Pages/Guide/guides/dps/guide.md

 Nightmare:

-- When entering the room sit still, shoot targets as per FC instruction, once bastion cycles end for other pilots you want to MJD roughly 10km from 2nd wave spawn and make sure to add 20km or so elevation (see yellow MJD landing point) so that you land between the wave and tower, Nightmares should also burn back 10km (S2) to be in optimal range with Conflagration of all wave spawns and tower.
+- When entering the room sit still, shoot targets as per FC instruction, once bastion cycles end for other pilots you want to MJD roughly 10km from 2nd wave spawn and make sure to add 20km or so elevation (see yellow MJD landing point) so that you land between the wave and tower, Nightmares should also burn back 10km (S2) to be in optimal range with Conflag of all wave spawns and tower.
 Your anchors are the same as Paladins just without bastion cycles in them.

 Logistics: